TheDragonary/Linux-Keyboard-Fix/README.md

 # Arch-Keyboard-Fix
-Fix for keyboard not working after suspend in Arch Linux
+Fix for keyboard not working after suspend in Arch Linux and Arch-based distros

 ## Instructions
 Clone the repo